Dewas: Industry

+Awards

+Dewas placed first nationwide out of 820 cities in the Swachh Survekshan 2024-2025 cleanliness rankings, in the category of Medium Cities (population of 50,000–300,000) and won the Presidential Award for it.
+The city had placed 25th during previous Swachh Survekshan rankings of 2021, 2022 and 2023.

 Media

-In terms of print media, Satyakaar a daily evening newspaper is published from Dewas.
-Along with this, newspapers like Dainik Bhaskar, Naidunia, Patrika etc. published from Indore are also circulated here.
+In terms of print media, Satyakaar, a daily evening newspaper, is published from Dewas.
+Along with this, newspapers like Dainik Bhaskar, Naidunia, and Patrika published from Indore are also circulated here.

 Transportation

 Rail

 Dewas Junction (station code: DWX) is the main railway junction of Dewas city.
 It is a 'B' Grade Railway Junction, under the Ratlam division of the Western Railways zone.
-It is well connected to nearby junctions such as Indore Junction (INDB) to the north-west and Ujjain Junction (UJN) south-west, via an electrified rail line.
-It is situated on Indore–Gwalior line rail line.
+It is situated on the Indore–Gwalior rail line and connected to nearby junctions such as Indore Junction (INDB) in the north-west and Ujjain Junction (UJN) in the south-west via an electrified rail line.

 Road

-Dewas is well connected to major cities across the state and country, via both National and State level highways.
-NH-47 and NH-52 connects Dewas to Indore and othe cities.
+Dewas is connected to major cities across the state and country, via both national and state-level highways.
+NH-47 and NH-52 connects Dewas to Indore and other cities of Madhya Pradesh.
 MP SH-18 connects Dewas to Bhopal, Ujjain and Ahmedabad.

 Air

 Dewas does not have an airport or an airstrip of its own.
 The nearest airport is Devi Ahilya Bai Holkar Airport in Indore, which is about 40 km away by road.
-An airport is proposed to be built in Dewas district at Chapda village.
-Construction of the airport is stated to begin soon.
+In 2022, a greenfield airport in Dewas district was initially proposed as part of the state's plans to expand its aviation infrastructure; this airport is now planned to be built on the Datana-Matana airstrip between Ujjain and Dewas.